Achievable logoAchievable logo

 Chromatin

-Transcription: It is the process of transferring the genetic information in DNA to messenger RNA (mRNA).
-It begins by binding of RNA polymerase II at promoter regions of DNA.
-It leads to the formation of an initiation complex composed of RNA polymerase II and transcription factors.
+Transcription: Transcription is the process of transferring genetic information from DNA to messenger RNA (mRNA).
+It begins when RNA polymerase II binds to promoter regions of DNA.
+This binding forms an initiation complex made of RNA polymerase II and transcription factors.

 Protein synthesis